dvygolov/YellowCloaker/README.md

 # Description
 Modified cloaking script for affiliate marketing found somewhere on [Black Hat World](http://blackhatworld.com).
+If you like this software, [please donate a few bucks using this Telegram bot!](https://t.me/yellowwebdonate_bot)
 # Installation
 Just download the latest copy of all files from this repository and upload them to your hosting.
 Your hosting should allow to run PHP-scripts and you SHOULD create a HTTPS-certificate for your domain. **Without HTTPS the cloaker won't work properly!** I can definitely [recommend Beget Hosting for the cloaker](https://yellowweb.top/beget).
 It's cheap and convenient.